Specialties for change of residence to other States of the European Union or the European Economic Area

 d) In the event that the ten-year period passes without any of the circumstances provided for in letter a) of this section having occurred, it will not be required to self-assess the profit .

 Exercise of the option to apply the specialties

-The option to apply the above specialties will be exercised by the taxpayer by communicating to the Tax Administration through form 113, approved by Order HAP /2835/2015, of December 28 ( BOE of 30) in which, among other information, the following will be recorded:
+The option to apply the above specialties will be exercised by the taxpayer by communicating to the Tax Administration through form 113, approved by Order HAP /2835/2015, of December 28 ( BOE of December 30) which will record, among other information, the following:

 Identification of the shares or participations that give rise to capital gains due to change of residence.

 State to which the residence is transferred, with indication of the address, as well as subsequent variations in the address.

 The communication must be submitted within the period between the date of the transfer and the end date of the Personal Income Tax declaration period corresponding to the first financial year in which the taxpayer did not have such a condition as a result of the change. of residence.